-WHY BOTHER SAVING WATER IN A RAINY CITY?
+IN A RAINY CITY?

-Yes, it does rain frequently in our Seattle region, and we are fortunate to be able to store enough water for peak use in our hot, dry Northwest summers.
-But with a growing population, sometimes the periods of highest demand can stress water levels in our rivers, lakes, and streams.
-Using water wisely during the summer and early fall helps keep water in our rivers for fish and other wildlife.
+able to store enough water for peak use in our hot, dry Northwest summers. stress water levels in our rivers, lakes, and streams.
+Using water wisely during the summer and early fall helps keep water in our rivers for fish and other